 Established in 1878, the Tokyo Stock Exchange (TSE) is the largest stock exchange in the country and Asia.
 TSE is the fourth-largest stock exchange in the world, listing more than 3.700 companies as of July 2021, with a combined market capitalization of over $6.64 trillion.

 The top five companies listed on the TSE in terms of market capitalization are automobile manufacturer Toyota Motor Corporation, multinational conglomerate holding company SoftBank Group Corp., automation equipment manufacturer Keyence Corporation, drug firm Chugai Pharmaceutical Co., Ltd., and consumer electronics conglomerate Sony Corporation.

 The Nikkei 225 or the Nikkei Stock Average is a price-weighted index, commonly used for the TSE, along with the Tokyo Stock Price Index or TOPIX.

 More than 40% of Japan’s $10.2 trillion bond market is made up of Japanese government bonds (JGBs).
 JGBs are integral to the central bank’s initiatives to boost inflation in the country.

 These bonds are classified into general bonds, Fiscal Investment and Loan Program bonds, and subsidy bonds.
 Similar to US Treasuries, JCBs are backed by the federal government and are considered low risk.

 The Bank of Japan recently confirmed its previous target yield for 10-year Japanese government bonds of 0.0%.
-However, the central bank widened its rather “unofficial” target range from +/- 0.20 to +/- 0.25%, which gives it more flexibility in asset purchases.
+The central bank widened its rather “unofficial” target range in March from +/- 0.20 to +/- 0.25%, which gives it more flexibility in asset purchases.